Estate Planning for Mixed Nationality Couples: Key Issues and Strategies for Both the U.S. and Non-U.S. Spouse

 Tax Resident Status, Spousal Deduction, QDOTs, Income Tax Issues, Gifting Strategies and Shifting Tax Burden, Trusts, and More

-A live 90-minute CLE/CPE video webinar with interactive Q&A
+Recording of a 90-minute CLE/CPE video webinar with Q&A

 This CLE/CPE webinar will give estate planners and advisers an in-depth discussion of various challenges and estate planning techniques for mixed-nationality couples.
 The panel will discuss key planning considerations and available options, the impact of tax resident status on estate planning, and U.S. citizenship-based taxation planning repercussions where one spouse is a U.S. citizen.
 The panel will explore challenges for couples who live and work outside the U.S. and are subject to tax rules of multiple countries, gifting and shifting the tax burden to the non-U.S. spouse, and other vital issues.